 - Recommend measures to help protect workers from potentially hazardous work conditions

-Occupational health and safety specialists examine lighting, equipment, ventilation, and other conditions that could affect employee health, safety, comfort, and performance.
+Occupational health specialists examine lighting, equipment, ventilation, and other conditions that could affect employee health, safety, comfort, and performance.
 Workers usually are more alert and productive in environments that have specific levels of lighting or temperature.
-Specialists seek to increase worker productivity by reducing absenteeism and equipment downtime.
+Health specialists seek to increase worker productivity by reducing absenteeism and equipment downtime.
 They also seek to save money by lowering insurance premiums and workers’ compensation payments and by preventing government fines.

-Occupational health and safety specialists work with engineers and physicians to control or fix potentially hazardous conditions or equipment.
+Occupational health specialists work with engineers and physicians to control or fix potentially hazardous conditions or equipment.
 They sometimes collect and analyze data in the workplace.
 Their tasks vary by industry, workplace, and types of hazards affecting employees.
 The following are examples of different types of such health specialists:

 Loss prevention specialists work for insurance companies.
 They inspect the facilities that are insured and suggest improvements to prevent losses.